darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 **States**

-* Empty: “Let’s pick 3 starter milestones.” → pre-select recommended based on grade.
+* Empty: "Let's pick 3 starter milestones." → pre-select recommended based on grade.

 * Partial: Show % and the **Next Action** in the sticky strip.